 - Gary Gensler – Gary Gensler is the Biden Administration’s choice to head the Securities and Exchange Commission (SEC).
 This is a leap forward for blockchain and crypto regulation.
 While amenable legislation isn’t a sure thing, Gensler is knowledgeable about these topics and will be responsible for proposing and enacting regulations.

-- Updates from the Office of the Comptroller of the Currency (OCC) – Recently, the OCC released two updates that cannabis business operators and practitioners will appreciate.
-In September 2020, the OCC explained that federally-regulated banking institutions could hold reserve dollars for privately issued stablecoins on deposit.
+- Updates from the Office of the Comptroller of the Currency (OCC) – Recently, the OCC released two updates that New Jersey cannabis businesses will appreciate.
+In September 2020, the OCC explained that federally regulated banking institutions could hold reserve dollars for privately issued stablecoins on deposit.
 With this update, stablecoin issuers have full access to the services and support of the commercial banking system.
 The update also made it clear which specific products and services banking institutions can offer stablecoin issuers.
 In January 2021, the OCC offered an update that federally-regulated banking institutions will be allowed to join permissionless blockchains (independent node verification networks) and validate transactions under the OCC’s jurisdiction.

 Through these OCC updates, we know stablecoin transactions are transparent, and banks are accountable for these transactions.
 Furthermore, these institutions can now purchase, sell, and process transactions with stablecoins backed by the U.S. dollar.
 Thus, federally-regulated U.S. banking institutions are now capable of joining blockchains and processing these U.S. dollar-backed transactions.